100km/pointage100km/doc/DATABASE.md

 database onto an USB key, and reload the data from every other database into the current one.
 This should not conflict with the built-in replication mechanism in CouchDB, and will hopefully not need to be used.

+## Database version

+To avoid a bug in CouchDB 1.1.1 with basic authentication and replication of design documents containing attachments, we need to use certificates or to use a more recent version.